raphaelsty/textokb/README.md

-# TextOKb - Extract knowledge from raw text
+# Extract knowledge from raw text

 TThis repository is a copy and paste of ["From Text to Knowledge: The Information Extraction Pipeline"](https://towardsdatascience.com/from-text-to-knowledge-the-information-extraction-pipeline-b65e7e30273e) with some cosmetic updates.
 I made an installable version to evaluate it easily.
 The original code is available @ [trinity-ie](https://github.com/tomasonjo/trinity-ie).